Apple Cider Vinegar-Powerful Cooking Ingredient And Natural Remedy

 It should be diluted in water and spread out in 24 hour period.
 You can take a smaller amount in the beginning (5ml) to see how your body reacts and tolerates it, but it should be always diluted in water.

 Taken undiluted, it may cause a burning sensation to your mouth and provoke vomiting and nausea.

 If taken straight it may cause decay of the enamel of the tooth and upset your stomach.
 Moreover, it lowers the potassium levels and changes the insulin levels in the blood, so you should consult your doctor if you take any medications, (such as diuretics for high blood pressure or you have diabetes).

-One of the best ways to use it is by including it in the meat marinades and salad dressing as often you can.
+One of the best ways to use it is by including it in the meat marinades and salad dressing as often as you can.

 Who Should Not Do This Diet?

 It worsens the symptoms of people with a chronic health condition called gastroparesis (the stomach’s motility is slowed down and the stomach cannot empty properly).

 People who suffer from histamine intolerance (people with a high level of histamine), should not consume fermented foods rich in histamine, among others, apple cider vinegar.